In this article, I look at a locally sold, dodgily repaired Accuphase P-300 power amplifier and how I got her running properly again.

 This Accuphase P-300 now looks as good as it sounds and I’m happy to say that the repair was very affordable.
-Her owner is happy now but it’s worth noting that her pain could have been avoided, had the seller recognised he couldn’t repair the amplifier and taken it to someone who could.
-He could then have sold it with a clear conscience to a happy new owner.
+The new owner is happy, but it’s worth noting that her pain could have been avoided, had the seller simply recognised he couldn’t repair the amplifier and taken it to someone who could.
+He could then have sold it with a clear conscience.

 Anyway, if you’d like me to look at your Accuphase P-300 or any other amplifier for that matter, please get in touch!